 The second-in-command of the all-female Gerudo thieves who secretly despises Ganondorf.
 She attempts to break into the Spirit Temple to retrieve the Silver Gauntlets, but is captured and brainwashed by Twinrova instead.
 She is revealed to be the Sage of Spirit.

+- Classy Cat-Burglar: Although unabashedly a thief, she refuses to steal from women and children.
 She also refuses to kill, and is disgusted that Ganondorf is willing to.

-Screw the Rules, I'm Doing What's Right!: As she stated to Link, she knows that Gerudo law requires that she bow down to Ganondorf due to his being the first male born in a century to the group, but she doesn't care and will not acknowledge Ganon as her king due to the atrocities he committed.
+- Screw the Rules, I'm Doing What's Right!: As she stated to Link, she knows that Gerudo law requires that she bow down to Ganondorf due to his being the first male born in a century to the group, but she doesn't care and will not acknowledge Ganon as her king due to the atrocities he committed.

 Great Deku Tree